UCBerkeleySETI/hyperseti/docs/technotes/04_sk_flag.md

 Bins that are crossed by drifting tones will have high SK values.
 Bins with only noise will have SK values close to 1.

+### Why are we using SK flagging?

+We are using SK flagging when normalizing data.
+To normalize data, we want to compute the signal-to-noise ratio.
+By flagging anything with spurious SK values, we can get a good estimate of the true noise.

 ### SK definition

 ```python
     SK =  ((N_acc × n) + 1) / (n-1) * (n (∑x²) / (∑x)²) - 1)
 ```

+Where `N_acc` is the number of accumulations per time bin, and `n` is the length of the x array.